Drblessing/notes/Cloud Servers/vps.md

 ```

-4. Sync local time with chrony
+4. Sync local time no host with chrony

 ```